datawowio/datawow-php/README.md

 **/
 ImageChoice::find_id($token, $id);
 ```
 Every function that being used must have `$token` which is a project token and  `$params` is a parameter that required for each model.
-For `$params` we've going to explanation in a usage section o or click [link](www.google.con) jump to the usage section
+For `$params` we've going to explanation in a usage section

 # Demo and Usage